SamHibb/SamHibb.github.io/_posts/2017-10-01-java-game-engine.markdown

 ---
 layout: post
-title: java game engine
+title: Java game engine
 date: 2017-10-01T15:21:00.000Z
-description: a new java game engine
+description: A new java game engine
 published: true
 category: development
 tags:
   - java
   - game engine
 ---
-## a new java game engine
+## A new java game engine
 <br>

 Recently I stared work on a new java game engine.
 This is something I’ve wanted to do for a while but never managed to get the spare time with work taking priority.
 But now I should be able to spare some hours to work on my new game engine as a fun side project from my University work.